Longest Consecutive Sequence

 Solution steps

-Step 1: We initialize a variable longestLength to track the length of the longest consecutive sequence. longestLength = 0.
+Step 1: We initialize a variable longestLength to track the length of the longest consecutive sequence: longestLength = 0.

 Step 2: We run an outer loop from i = 0 to n - 1 to traverse the input array.
-Inside the loop, we initialize two variables: currLength to store the length of the longest consecutive sequence starting from any element X[i] and currElement to track the consecutive element of the sequence starting from element X[i]. currElement = X[i], currLength = 1.
+Inside the loop, we initialize two variables: currLength to store the length of the longest consecutive sequence starting from any element X[i] and currElement to track the consecutive element of the sequence starting from element X[i]: currElement = X[i], currLength = 1.

-Step 3: Now we run an inner loop to search the next element in the sequence (currElement + 1) using linear search.
+Step 3: Now we run an inner loop to search for the next element in the sequence (currElement + 1) using linear search.
 If the next element is present in the array, we increment the value of currLength by 1 and move to the next possibility of the consecutive element by incrementing currElement by 1.

 This process continues in an inner loop until we find an element missing in the sequence.
 If the linear search returns false, we stop the inner loop.

-while(searchNext(X, n, currElement + 1) == true)
+while(linearSearch(X, n, currElement + 1) == true)

 {